SillyTavern/SillyTavern-Docs/Usage/st-script.md

 There's a variety of useful text manipulation utility commands to be used in various script scenarios.

-1. `/trimtokens` — trims the input to the specified number of text tokens from start or from end and outputs the result to the pipe.
+1. `/trimtokens` — trims the input to the specified number of text tokens from the start or from the end and outputs the result to the pipe.
 2. `/trimstart` — trims the input to the start of the first complete sentence and outputs the result to the pipe.
 3. `/trimend` — trims the input to the end of the last complete sentence and outputs the result to the pipe.
-4. `/fuzzy` — performs a fuzzy matching of the input text to the list of string, outputting the best string match to the pipe.
+4. `/fuzzy` — performs fuzzy matching of the input text to the list of strings, outputting the best string match to the pipe.

 ### Arguments for `/trimtokens`

 `/trimtokens limit=number direction=start/end (input)`

-1. `direction` sets the direction for trimming, can be either `start` or `end`.
+1. `direction` sets the direction for trimming, which can be either `start` or `end`.
 Default: `end`.
 2. `limit` sets the amount of tokens to left in the output.
 Can also specify a variable name containing the number. **Required argument.**
 3. Unnamed argument is the input text to be trimmed.